ibrahimsoliman97/Intel-Movidius-NCS-RPI/README.md

 # Acknowledgement
 The author would like to thank the developers of Intel Movidius NCS, YOLONCS and gst-rpicamsrc.
+As well as i would like to acknowledge and express my utmost gratitude to my supervisor Professor Madya Dr. Lim Kim Chuan from Faculty of Electronics and Computer Engineering, Universiti Teknikal Malaysia Melaka (UTeM)